skip to main content

 Plant and Soil Science (GA CTE I)

 This course serves as the first year elective/CTE course for students enrolled in the Green Academy.
 It addresses sustainability and the use of natural resources in the context of agriculture, biology and horticulture.
 It offers a course of study focused on aspects integral to the study of environmental science, including energy and alternative energy sources, use of natural resources, soil science, food production and distribution, plant identification and topics related to climate.
-As part of the curriculum students maintain a large on-site organic garden, complete with dozens of fruit trees, nine raised bed gardens, two greenhouses, a composting system, five bee hives, 17 chickens and an outdoor classroom.
+As part of the curriculum students maintain a large on-site organic garden, complete with dozens of fruit trees, nine raised bed gardens, two greenhouses, a composting system, bee hives, chickens and an outdoor classroom.
 Additionally, students travel off site on curriculum-related study trips twice per semester.

 Water: California’s Liquid Gold (GA CTE II)